Advice for People Living with M.E.

 This resource consists of links and information about Finance and Welfare, along with other useful Services.
 I have also provided some tips on Dealing With the DWP and other parts of officialdom.
-I have over twenty years personal experience in these areas, so please do not hesitate to Contact Me privately.
+I have twenty-five years personal experience in these areas, so please do not hesitate to Contact Me privately.

 Under the Governments ECO Scheme in 2016, qualifying home owners and private tenants could have their old in-efficient boilers replaced completely free of charge, or heavily subsidised.

 Certainty is the National Will Register and Will search service.
 The website has useful information about Last Will and Testament, Advance Directive and Lasting Power of Attorney.
 You can also search for regulated solicitors across England, Scotland and Wales.